Willgunter/Discord-Clone/README.md

 - 12/16/2023
     - Starting to add login / logout but am getting sort of confused.
 Things are not working as intended.
 Will come back later and hopefully debug and read more into the issues.

+- 12/18/2023
+    - Worked a lot more on login / logout and after a while discovered it isn't natively possible to send something from Node to Angular so went to bard for ways to do it.
+Going to hopefully implement one soon

 ## Resources I used
 - [How to connect Frontend & Backend](https://www.youtube.com/watch?v=fhRdqbEXp9Y)
 - [GitHub repo of above video](https://github.com/CodAffection/MEAN-Stack-CRUD-Operations)